acroquelois/acroquelois/README.md

 📱 [FlipWord](https://flipword.io/)

-_Mobile application to facilitate learning foreign word_
+_Mobile application to facilitate the learning of foreign words_